Counselling - In Clinic

 Women supporting women.
-Toronto Yoga Mamas offers both in-clinic counselling and online counselling for your fertility, prenatal and postnatal journey.
+Yoga Mamas offers both in-clinic counselling and online counselling for your fertility, prenatal and postpartum journey.
 We are committed to supporting your mental and emotional wellbeing.

-All Toronto Yoga Mamas counselling sessions are performed by an MSW (Master of Social Work) accredited practitioner and may be eligible for coverage under your health care benefits.
+All Yoga Mamas counselling sessions are performed by a registered mental health professional and may be eligible for coverage under your health care benefits.

-All Toronto Yoga Mamas counselling sessions are performed by an MSW (Master of Social Work) accredited practitioner and may be eligible for coverage under your health care benefits.
+All Yoga Mamas counselling sessions are performed by a registered mental health professional and may be eligible for coverage under your health care benefits.

 We welcome you into our space to find confidential support, comfort and peace.

-Our counsellor has experience working closely with women and has an in-depth understanding of women’s health issues.
-She will listen and work with you to address personal and mental health concerns that may be impacting you and your family's lives.
+Our counsellors have experience working closely with women and has an in-depth understanding of women’s health issues.
+They will listen and work with you to address personal and mental health concerns that may be impacting you and your family's lives.

-Our counsellor has experience working closely with women and has an in-depth understanding of women’s health issues.
-She will listen and work with you to address personal and mental health concerns that may be impacting you and your family's lives.
+Our counsellors have experience working closely with women and has an in-depth understanding of women’s health issues.
+They will listen and work with you to address personal and mental health concerns that may be impacting you and your family's lives.

 Lisha Cash, MSW, RSW: